Hi, I’m Yvonne.

 Camino Frances hiking out of Zubiri

 Thanks for reading GAG. | eating life.
-Become a paid subscriber and get a ticket to the inner sanctum, become part of the community or enable a group subscription for students, colleagues and those that need to understand the head and neck cancer life journey of one, of many.
+Become a paid subscriber and get a ticket to the inner sanctum, access to exclusive content in the member resource hub.
+Become part of the community or enable a group subscription for students, colleagues and those that need to understand the head and neck cancer life journey of one, of many.

 I was PEG tube fed for 15months - Eating orally became my obsession